Welcome to the hidden world of little underwater critters…

 Jonathan’s visual work has been published in various scuba diving publications, including UW360’s ScubaDiver AustralAsia and Asian Diver.
 He’s also been featured in the prominent Underwater Macro Photographers Facebook group, the Editor’s Choice section for the premier photography community, 500px, as well as SilkAir’s inflight magazine and official website (on diving in Manado, Indonesia).

-These days, Jonathan teaches underwater photography and continues to take pictures, primarily in the waters of Asia Pacific.
+These days, Jonathan teaches underwater photography and continues to take pictures of sea life, primarily in the waters of Asia Pacific.
 Thanks to his eye for photography, Jonathan has also been commissioned to carry out photo shoots for a number of resorts in well-known scuba diving destinations, such as Manado, Lembeh, Derawan, Ambon and Bintan.

 From macro photography to super macro photography, Jonathan wants to show you the wonderful world of nearly-microscopic beauty – fascinating marine creatures which cannot be seen with the naked, untrained eye.